PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 By 12:16 (but proably before) we were in a steady state, and I began doing the duty cycle computtation, which I will let run for an hour.
 My supposition is that it will be less than 0.66.

 At 12:38, duty cycle is 0.22!!

+At 1:18, duty cycle is 0.28.
+I consider this a very successful result!
+This has to be included in the basic design.